gidato/linkcheck/README.md

 #### Installation

 Clone from github, set the config (database, email, throttling limits, garbage collection, etc).
-Run the migration, and set up a seed to add a user.
-They can then reset their password using the normal Laravel functions for "lost password".

 The scans are completed in Queued Jobs within Laravel, so the queue needs to be set up.